This post may contain affiliate links which help support Zestuous.

 Belgian Waffles (Gaufre de Liege) from Zestuous

 Belgian waffles in Belgium are nothing like Belgian waffles in America other than the deep pockets imprinted by the iron.
-Waffles of Liege (Gaufre de Liege) don’t need butter or syrup because they are filled with tiny pearls of sugar that caramelize from the heat of the iron.
+Waffles of Liege (Gaufre de Liege) don’t need butter or syrup because they are filled with tiny pearls of caramelized sugar from the heat of the Belgian waffle iron.

-Fast forward to today, the day I decided to perfect my waffle recipe.
+After trying Belgian waffles for myself, I decided to perfect my liege waffle recipe.
 I went back and forth with my ratios of flour, liquid and yeast and finally decided on the right amount of eggs and milk to create a richness.
 And then, I threw in a twist.
 It’s my secret ingredient for light and fluffy pancakes—diet Sprite (or diet Squirt).

 It is really important that you use pearl sugar with this recipe.
 I brought a case back with me from Belgium, but you can buy it online from King Arthur Flour.
 Or you could probably break up sugar cubes to the size of peas.